 Van Vorst Farmer’s Market Van Vorst Park, Montgomery Street and Jersey Ave / OPEN – Saturdays 10am to 2pm

 Journal Square Green Market Journal Square Path Plaza; Kennedy Boulevard between Pavonia and Sip Avenues.
-Wednesdays and Fridays beginning May 27th 2pm to 8pm
+Wednesdays beginning May 27th 2pm to 8pm

 Riverview Farmer’s Market Riverview-Fisk Park, North side / Sundays beginning May 31 10am to 3pm